Fuad2199/Sorting-visualizer/README.md

 First commit: In this commit I build the basic structure of the project with HTML.
 Second commit: And now I give the style of the project with css🎨.
+Third commit: I have started implementing functionality in JavaScript.
+I created a function called generateArray, which is triggered when the website loads.
+It generates a random array and displays it.
+When the "Generate" button is clicked, the renderArray() function is called to visually display the numbers on the page again.